Frostplays-ZERO/Mari0-FE/README.md

 added internal flags --GCP for a modular function that's being worked on, --HAK for a particularly hacky piece of code, --DOC for documentation of what something is supposed to do, --DB for debug, --TODO for obvious reasons and more to come

-added globools, globints, and globoolSH(id, func) to game.lua --TODO: add more
+added globools, globints, and globoolSH(id, func) to game.lua, created globintSH and globintCH, one for setting and the other for checking

+added globool functionality to animations

-added a globool related condition and trigger to animations, action to come
+added globint condition and action to animations

+added zgbooltrigger and zginttrigger, detectors for global booleans and integers respectively

+will soon add outputting to globools/globints to custom enemies

+warning: global integers are currently apparently broken